mateuszfryc/Node.js-Multiplayer-Lobby/README.md

-# Node.js Game Agnostic Lobby Server (N.GALS)
+# Node.js Lobby for Multiplayer Games (with Authentication)

-Game Agnostic Lobby Server (GALS) is a simple and secure Node.js server designed to manage player authentication, creating and joining games as well as Websocket based games feed of currently hosted games.
+Node.js Lobby for Multiplayer Games (NLMG) is a simple and secure Node.js server designed to manage player authentication, creating and joining games as well as Websocket based games feed of currently hosted games.
 The server is **game-agnostic**, it can be integrated with any type of multiplayer game, providing a centralized hub for lobby management.
-It can be used as a base for more complex servers or as is if it fits Your requirements.
+It can be used as a base for more complex servers or as is if it fits game requirements.

 ## Features